MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-adoption-test-lab-guides-tlgs.md

 ![Test Lab Guides in the Microsoft Cloud](media/24ad0d1b-3274-40fb-972a-b8188b7268d1.png)

-See these additional resources before diving in:

-- View the [Experience the Microsoft Cloud with Cloud Adoption Test Lab Guides](https://mva.microsoft.com/en-US/training-courses/experience-the-microsoft-cloud-with-cloud-adoption-test-lab-guides-17960?l=LXNRdhSLE_1000115881 ) Microsoft Virtual Academy session (only 22 minutes).

-- Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.

 ## Office 365 dev/test environment